 \section{Introduction}

-Over the past decade, convolutional neural networks (CNNs) in combination with parallel processing on GPUs have brought about dramatic improvements in machine learning for images and visual data.
+Over the past decade, convolutional neural networks (CNNs) in combination with parallel processing on GPUs have brought about dramatic improvements in machine learning for image data.
 Unfortunately, parallel hardware is memory-limited, leading to a \emph{curse of dimensionality}: state-of-the-art 2D network architectures are typically not viable for data with 3 or more dimensions, because one runs out of memory to store the corresponding tensors.
 Despite efforts to mitigate the problem via sparse convolutions \cite{choy20194d,3DSemanticSegmentationWithSubmanifoldSparseConvNet,Hackel2020} or octrees \cite{riegler2017octnet,wang2017cnn}, one must in practice limit the size of the inputs.
-For instance, the upper bound for 3D volumetric data is about $512^3$ voxels on high-end commodity hardware.
+E.g., the upper bound for 3D volumetric data is about $512^3$ voxels on high-end commodity hardware.

 It is well-known that visual data usually lives on lower-dimensional manifolds and, therefore, is in principle compressible; c.f. classical ideas like Eigenfaces~\cite{turk1991} or non-negative tensor factorisation~\cite{shashua2005}.
 This motivates us to seek a more memory-efficient representation of high-dimensional visual data that is more efficient, and at the same time compatible with the gradient-based learning process of neural networks.